shrysjain/timegaze/README.md

 # Timegaze 🕗🌆

-Timegaze is a live, interactive web application that displays a digital clock against a backdrop that changes from dawn to dusk, reflecting the current time.
-It offers users a unique way to visualize time, with a background that gradually transitions through the colors of the sky over the course of the day.
+Timegaze is a live, interactive web application that displays a digital clock against a backdrop that changes bewteen various backgrounds.
 Designed for simplicity and ease of use, Timegaze provides a calming and aesthetically pleasing way to keep track of time, suitable for use as a screensaver or a desktop background.

 # Key Features